Reichshof Hotel Hamburg: History

-The first stone for the building complex was laid in 1906.
+The first stone for the hotel was laid in 1906.
 The plot was then still on uncultivated ground, opposite the main railway station, which was the only completed development there.
 The Founder and builder of the hotel was Anton Emil Langer (1864-1928), former executive chef of the Ocean-Liners of the shipping company the HAPAG.
 The family already owned the hotel "Esplanade" and 27 more hotels.